Business routes of U.S. Route 131: Kalamazoo

 Business US Highway 131 (Bus.
 US 131) is a 4.2 mi business spur running north of downtown Kalamazoo.
 North of downtown, Westnedge Avenue curves northeasterly to run next to Park Street, and the two streets form the opposing two-lane carriageways of a freeway; this transition point marks the southern end of Bus.
 US 131.
 This freeway runs north and then turns westward.
 There is a half folded diamond interchange for Douglas Avenue.
-West of that interchange, the freeway turns northwesterly, passing between suburban residential subdivisions before terminating at a partial interchange with US 131.
-At this endpoint, northbound Bus.
-US 131 traffic must enter northbound US 131, and only southbound US 131 traffic has access to the southbound direction of the business loop.
+West of that interchange, the freeway turns northwesterly, passing between suburban residential subdivisions before terminating at an interchange with US 131.

 On December 7, 1959, the I-94/US 12 freeway opened on the south side of Kalamazoo, and US 12 was shifted to follow the new freeway.
 The former route through downtown Kalamazoo and along Stadium Drive was redesignated Bus.
 US 12.
 The next year, it was renumbered BL I-94.
 In 1963, the US 131 freeway opened on the northwest side of Kalamazoo.
 US 131 followed M-43 eastward from the end of the freeway into the downtown area to reconnect to its original routing along Westnedge and Park.
 The next year, another section of US 131 opened southwest of Kalamazoo, and US 131 was rerouted out of downtown completely.
 The freeway section north of downtown opened in 1964, and Bus.
 US 131 was designated along it into downtown and along BL I-94 back out to the US 131 freeway west of downtown.
 Later in 1965, Kalamazoo and Michikal avenues were transferred to state jurisdiction to set up the one-way pairing east–west through downtown.
 Kalamazoo and Michikal are then signed as southbound Bus.
 US 131 from Westnedge Avenue to Stadium Drive while Main Street and Michigan Avenue continued to serve northbound traffic only between Stadium Drive and Park Street.

 In January 2019, the City of Kalamazoo accepted jurisdiction of the streets that formed sections of state highways within the city.
 In doing so, Bus.
 US 131 was truncated such that it only runs north of downtown on its freeway segment through Kalamazoo Township to the US 131 freeway.
+A project was announced in December 2023 to add ramps to the US 131 interchange to offer the missing connections.
+MDOT announced on February 28, 2025, that this project has begun with anticipated completion in November 2025, and it opened on November 7, 2025.